MicrosoftDocs/sql-docs/docs/reporting-services/report-design/controlling-the-tablix-data-region-display-on-a-report-page.md

 ---
-title: "Controlling the Tablix Data Region Display on a Report Page | Microsoft Docs"
+title: "Controlling the tablix data region display on a paginated report page | Microsoft Docs"
 description: Learn about the properties that enable you to change how a paginated report appears when you view a table, matrix, or list data region in Report Builder. ms.date: 03/07/2017 ms.prod: reporting-services